 +1 CON or STR

-⤠any hair colour⤠any eye colour⤠wings (not capable of flight)⤠tails, horns, whiskers, toe beans, animal ears, fangs, retractable claws, unusual tongues, unusual pupils
+| natural skin colour | tails, horns, whiskers, toe beans, animal ears, fangs, retractable claws, unusual tongues, unusual pupils | pointy ears | |

 Uncommon